TFEL/Math

 which allows to wrap a

-value into an object which acts respectively as an mutable an immutable
+value into an object which acts respectively as a mutable or an

 constexpr auto eps = 1e-14;